 - Ecotourism at Majuli River Island ~ Awesome Assam

 At Majuli, although there are many options of stay with the locals one noteworthy accommodation is that of La Maison de Ananda.
 Staying at the eco-friendly property of La Maison de Ananda is definitely the best way to experience local culture and hospitality.
-Constructed by a French couple, Jim Chauvin and Maka Korbaa in 2005, it is now looked after by the head caretaker Monjit Risong, who lives next door with his family, and a small, affable staff.
+Constructed by a French couple, Jim Chauvin and Maka Korbaa in 2005 under collaboration with a dedicated Mishing person named Danny Gam who is a renowned scholar and officer at the Tourism Dept of Assam, it is now looked after by the caretaker Mahendra Payeng and also Mr. Monjit Risong owner of the Risong Family Lodge, who lives next door with his family, and a small, affable staff.
 The other half of the eco-friendly property across the lane, built a few years later and renovated last year, is the contribution of an Englishman, Ian McCarthy.
 The cottages and rooms (except for one concrete cottage) have all been built of bamboo and stand on stilts, replicating the traditional houses of the local Mishing community.
 The in-house restaurant serves some delicious Assamese and Mishing cuisine and even a glass of the local rice brew, apong, on request.

 - La Lolat Eco Camp at Majuli Island ~ Awesome Assam